 So, why might you need to take vitamin D supplements if you spend time in the sun?

-Surprisingly, it is estimated that over 1 billion people worldwide are deficient in vitamin D.
+Surprisingly, it is estimated that over 1 billion people worldwide are deficient.

 Why are we so deficient?

 - Our modern lifestyles often require us to spend more time indoors or in offices

 - Over-utilisation of sunscreens when we do go in the sun blocks the UV rays from being absorbed

 - Living in northern latitudes where the angle of the sun provides insufficient levels and is only effective for about 4-5 months of the year

 - Ageing, which slows down our conversion and absorption ability

 - Our western diet typically lacks vitamin D rich foods